 From there on, the path is steeper.

-Cefalu's historic center is a maze of narrow streets, alleys, and squares.
-They are perfect for exploring on foot.
+Cefalu's historic center is a maze of narrow streets, alleys, and squares, perfect for exploring on foot.

 The historic center follows the square pattern favored by the Arabs.
 The wind blows from the sea into the streets.
 This gives them nice ventilation.